 Dr. Vicken Sepilian serves the residents of Los Angeles, CA, specializing Infertility and Reproductive Endocrinology.
-At his offices located in Glendale, CA and Santa Monica, CA, Dr. Sepilian provides Egg Donation services, for women who want to help couples in need of conceiving a child.
+At his office located in Glendale, CA, Dr. Sepilian provides Egg Donation services, for women who want to help couples in need of conceiving a child.

 Egg donation is a process where a woman gives her eggs to another woman so that the recipient can conceive and have a baby.
 The donor must receive fertility medications which will stimulate the ovaries to develop multiple eggs.
 This process of stimulating the ovaries is similar to that of a woman undergoing IVF.
 Once the eggs are mature, they are gently removed from the ovary of the donor by placing a needle that is attached to an ultrasound probe through the vaginal tissues.
 Once removed, the eggs are evaluated by an embryologist.
 Then sperm from the male partner or a donor has placed around or injected directly into each egg by using the ICSI technique.
 The resulting embryos are then cultured and are allowed to develop for five to six days until they are at the blastocyst stage.
 At that time the best one or two embryos are transferred into the uterus of the recipient which has been prepared and synchronized with the same stage of the embryo development to ensure implantation.
 A pregnancy test will be performed approximately ten days later to confirm implantation and pregnancy.
 The remaining embryos that are not transferred are usually frozen for possible future use.
 At times, the recipient woman is not ready to undergo an embryos transfer, and all of the embryos are frozen for use in the future.